top of page

 Equipment

 Skaters attending our sessions will have more fun and advance faster if they are properly and safely equipped.
-This means making sure that:
+Skaters may be asked to leave the ice surface if they do not have the proper equipment.

 • There is room for toes to wiggle slightly